On this page

 By sex

-- In the 2022/23 financial year, the age standardised rate of suspected self-inflicted deaths for males was a statistically significant decrease from the average of the last 14 financial years.
+• In the 2023/24 financial year, the age-standardised rate of suspected self-inflicted deaths for males was not a statistically significant change from the average of the last 15 financial years.

-- In the same time period, the age standardised rate of suspected self-inflicted deaths for females was not a statistically significant change from the average of the last 14 financial years.
+• In the same time period, the age-standardised rate of suspected self-inflicted deaths for females was not a statistically significant change from the average of the last 15 financial years.

 Disclaimer